-After trying and failing to keep my wanderlust at bay during university I am going to Chile!
+I’m so freaking excited to say that I am going to be studying abroad in Chile!
+After trying and failing to keep my wanderlust at bay during university I am finally going to study abroad!
 This is all kind of amazing and crazy and out of the blue but I am so excited about it.
 The day after getting out of a relationship this past summer I found out that the program that does semesters abroad at my school was accepting applications.
 Maybe my dreams of seeking adventure weren’t so far off.

 However, these applications happened to be due in two days time.
 So I decided that this was as good a time as ever to do what I’ve been dreaming of for a long time.
 Travel.
 Adventure.
 (Typical right?
 Oh well…) Anyway I quickly convinced my parents, pulled two near all-nighters writing the applications, paid the fat application fee and waited and hoped to be accepted with nervous anticipation.